Need to display an announcement on your website without being intrusive? A sticky bar got you covered.

 5. Use your sticky banner as a form trigger

-First off, you’ll need to create both a sticky banner and a form.
+First off, you’ll need to add templates of a sticky banner and a form to your Getsitecontrol dashboard.
 Then, you’ll be able to set up the form to pop up when visitors hit the button on the sticky bar.

 Here is how to do it in three easy-to-follow steps: